 “Hmmmm~ hmm hm hmmmmm… Hmmmm~ Hm hmm hmmmm~”

-‘Verunis Insepaton’ Sylvia read the name and placed it into the book shelf.
+‘Verunis Insepaton’ Sylvia read the name and placed it onto the book shelf.

 ‘Varnagh the Shadow’s Siege’ Like the last, she placed it into the shelf for V.

-A while ago, her father had told her that he left a stack of books in the library and wanted her to help return them to the shelves.
+A while ago, her father had mentioned that he had left a stack of books in the library and wanted her to help return them to the shelves.
 It was an unusual request since there were many servants around, but it didn’t matter to her as she was no stranger to menial tasks.
 She was already quite capable despite her age.
-She ran errands for her parents, she knew how to shop for grocery, how to cook, how to clean, even gardening was part of her skill set.
+She ran errands for her parents, she knew how to shop for grocery, how to cook, how to clean, even gardening was part of her skillsets.
 She didn’t know when, but such activities had become a norm to her.

-She especially loved cooking for her parents, and seeing the joy it brought them.
-To cook for those she loves.
-There were few things more rewarding in her opinion.
+She especially loved cooking for her parents and seeing the joy it brought them.
+To cook for those she loves and seeing them enjoy it, there were few things more rewarding in her opinion.

-“Hm~ m mm hmmm~” She continued to hum as she put away the books.
+“Hm~ m mm hmmm~” She continued to hum as she placed the books in their respective sections.

 ‘Zarak Caverns’ Wonders’